-US stocks edge lower in early trading; oil heads down
+US stocks end modestly lower on final trading day of 2016

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-SHARP MOVE: Iconix Brand Group rose 3.6 percent after the company said it would sell its Sharper Image brand for $100 million to ThreeSixty Group, the largest Sharper Image licensee.
-Iconix shares added 32 cents to $9.28.

-MARKETS OVERSEAS: Global stocks mostly rose on the year’s last day of trading, with Britain’s index rallying to hit another all-time high.
+Britain’s index rallied to hit another all-time high.
 The FTSE 100, which was trading for only a half day, rose 0.3 percent.
-That leaves the index 14.4 percent higher over 2016.
-Elsewhere in Europe, Germany’s DAX was up 0.3 percent, while France’s CAC 40 was 0.2 percent higher.
+That left the index 14.4 percent higher over 2016.

+Elsewhere in Europe, Germany’s DAX rose 0.3 percent, while France’s CAC 40 gained 0.5 percent.
 Earlier in Asia, Japan’s Nikkei 225 fell 0.2 percent, while Hong Kong’s Hang Seng index rose 1 percent.

-OIL: Benchmark U.S. crude was down 27 cents to $53.50 a barrel in New York.
-Brent crude, used to price international oils, shed 28 cents to $56.57 a barrel in London.
+Benchmark U.S. crude fell 5 cents to close at $53.72 a barrel in New York.
+That translates into a 45 percent gain for the year.
+Brent crude, used to price international oils, slipped 3 cents to close at $56.82 a barrel in London.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.